Khadeeejah/token-snap/README.md

 ## Live Demo

-You can test the daap here <link>
+You can test the daap here [Demo](https://khadeeejah.github.io/token-snap)

 ### Running the demo dapp locally

-After cloning , ensure you have the Metamask Flask installed and added to your chrome extension, see instructions here <link>
+After cloning , ensure you have the [Metamask Flask]( https://metamask.io/flask/) installed and added to your chrome extension.

 ```shell
 yarn install

 yarn watch
 ```

+For detailed documentation and integration instructions check  out my blog post on  [Hashnode]()